-If your employer requires tuberculosis testing prior to your first day of work, it’s important to remember the nature of the test and that it requires several days to be completed.
-This isn’t a test that can be administered and read in a quick half-hour appointment.
-You’ll have to wait at least 48 hours between the injection and finding out your results.
-Make sure to plan for that timeline when you’re scheduling your 2 Step PPD Test before your first day of work.
-The test cannot be read after 72 hours so you may want to make sure that the medical office will be open 72 hours from the time of injection.
-Also, if you get the test done at one practice and then approach another practice to read the results, they may not be willing to read it without proper documentation of where and how the test was performed.
-At Statcare, this test can be read all 7 days a week.
+If your employer requires tuberculosis testing prior to your first day of work, it’s important to remember that it takes several days for results.
+This isn’t a test that can be done in one appointment.
+You’ll have to wait at least 48 hours between the injection to find out your results.
+Make sure to plan for that timeline when you’re scheduling your 2 Step PPD Test.
+Also, the test cannot be read after 72 hours, So, make sure that the medical office will be open 72 hours from the time of your first injection.
+Be aware that if you get the test done at one practice, you may not be able to easily have it read at another location.
+At Statcare, we can read the 2-step PPD test 7 days a week.

 The Difference Between PPD Testing and 2 Step PPD Testing

 The main difference between PPD Testing and a 2 Step PPD Test is the accuracy of the test results.
-A negative 2 Step PPD Test is a more reliable screen that you have never been exposed to TB.
-This test is therefore recommended for all healthcare workers and people employed in daycare centers and prisons where they are exposed to large groups of people.
-Without it, there is a risk that your exposure to TB will go undiagnosed.
+A negative 2 Step PPD Test is a more reliable screen if you’ve not been around anyone with TB.
+All healthcare workers and people employed in daycare centers and prisons should have this test.
+Without it, there is a risk that you won’t know if you contract TB.
 And without the proper treatment, the infection can spread to other places in your body, like your brain and your spine.
 Avoid that danger by requesting a 2 Step PPD Test from your doctor.

 What to Expect During a 2 Step PPD Test

 The actual process of a 2 Step PPD Test is simple.
 First, your doctor will walk through your medical history.
-They will also be curious about the environments you’ve been exposed to lately.
-Obviously, people who’ve spent time in hospitals, in schools or any other area with large groups of people or have recently immigrated from other countries are at a higher risk of contracting TB, so your doctor will pay attention to those details.
+They will also be curious about the environments you’ve been in lately.
+Obviously, people who’ve spent time in hospitals, in schools or any other area with large groups of people or have recently traveled outside the U.S. are at a higher risk of contracting TB, so your doctor will pay attention to those details.

 Next, your doctor will inject your forearm with the PPD.
 The liquid will stay right below the surface of your skin.
 The pain should be nothing more than the small pinch of the needle, so there’s no need to worry.

 You will then go about your normal daily activities.
 Your doctor will ask you to return either 48 or 72 hours later so that he or she can read the results of your test.
 When you return to the office, your doctor will take a look at the injection site.
-Generally speaking the doctor is looking for a skin reaction to the PPD, however, as we mentioned, some people’s skin may have reduced sensitivity during the test even if they have had an exposure to TB.
+Generally speaking, the doctor is looking for a skin reaction to the PPD, however, some people’s skin may not react if there has been any previous exposure to TB.

 Do I Need a 2 Step PPD Test?

-Thankfully, advances in treatment and testing have greatly reduced the number of people diagnosed with tuberculosis in the United States.
+Thankfully, advances in treatment and testing have greatly reduced the number of people who contract tuberculosis in the United States.
 However, as recently as 2014, the World Health Organization estimated that 1 in 4 people with TB go undiagnosed.
 That means, to keep yourself healthy, you should routinely get tested for TB.
-You definitely need a 2 Step PPD Test if you’ve been diagnosed before and suspect that you’ve been exposed to TB again.
-But even if you’ve never had tuberculosis, you can request a 2 Step PPD Test to avoid a false negative read.
+You definitely need a 2 Step PPD Test if you’ve had TB in the past and suspect that you’ve been exposed to TB again.
+But even if you’ve never had tuberculosis, you can request a 2 Step PPD Test.
+This will help you avoid a false negative read.

-See your doctor immediately if you’ve been exposed to someone with TB or you start exhibiting symptoms.
+See your doctor immediately if you’ve been around someone with TB or you start exhibiting symptoms.
 Some common signs include fever, unexplained weight loss, coughing, and night sweats.

 Statcare is open every day, including holidays, for extended hours.
-If you think you need a 2 Step PPD Test, come in to one of our five convenient locations to start your test.
+If you are wondering, “Is there a 2 step TB test near me?”, come to one of our five convenient locations to start your test.
 Our trained staff will be able to walk you through the test, accurately read the results, and help you through any necessary treatment plan.

 If you’re curious about any other services we offer, we have a convenient list for you.
 We even offer online doctor visits for those times when you just can’t get out of bed.
 Take a look or come visit us anytime.